pouyabey/IT-support-useful-commands-/README.md

 TcpTestSucceeded : True
 ```

-If the result is `True`, the RDP port is reachable.
+If the result is `True`, the port is reachable.

 If the result is `False`, the issue may be related to:

 - Windows Firewall
-- RDP not being enabled
 - Wrong IP address
 - Network connectivity issue
-- Port 3389 being blocked
+- Blocked port
 - The remote computer being turned off
-- The remote computer not listening on port 3389
+- The remote computer not listening on that port

 ## 👤 User Account Management